SoftsenLLE/GaitSense/README.md

 This repository is intended for research reproducibility and embedded ML demonstration.
 It is not packaged as a general-purpose framework.

-For methodological rationale and experimental interpretation, refer to the paper.
+For methodological rationale and experimental interpretation, refer to the paper: https://ieeexplore.ieee.org/abstract/document/xxxxxxxx